BasavarajAili1/Vehicle-Detection-Counting-Using-OpenCV/README.md

 ### We will be using the computer vision library OpenCV a lot in this implementation.
 Let’s first import the required libraries and the modules.
 ✔Keep the frames in a folder named “frames” inside your working directory.
 From that folder, we will import the frames and keep them in a list and then for data exploration let’s display two consecutive frames:

-It is hard to find any difference in these two frames, isn’t it?
-As discussed earlier, taking the difference of the pixel values of two consecutive frames will help us observe the moving objects.
+It is hard to find any difference in these two frames, isn’t it? taking the difference of the pixel values of two consecutive frames will help us observe the moving objects.

 ![image](https://github.com/BasavarajAili1/Vehicle-Detection-Counting-Using-OpenCV/assets/112578014/6c06cda8-638b-40fa-8707-01482c4bff2f)